Posted on behalf of Stephens, Anderson & Cummings on Jul 30, 2013 in Auto Accidents

 Rather than choosing to drive home intoxicated, use a designated driver, or call a cab or sober friend.
 Accidents like this can happen in the blink of an eye, and everyone should do their part to reduce the number of senseless crashes that happen on Texas roads and highways.

-If you've been injured in a drunk driving accident, contact Stephens, Anderson & Cummings today for a free consultation of your claim.
+If you've been injured in a drunk driving accident, contact a Fort Worth personal injury attorney at Stephens, Anderson & Cummings today for a free consultation of your claim.